caloni/journal/content/posts/sugar-on-the-body.md

 > Because most added sugar consumption comes from sucrose or HFCS, we typically consume both fructose and glucose together.
 However, research on the individual monosaccharides, fructose and glucose, has revealed large differences in how they affect the body.

-> Most of the glucose in the blood stream is not stored in the liver but rather, through the action of insulin, quickly passes through to muscle, adipose, and other peripheral tissues where it can immediately be used as energy ().
+> Most of the glucose in the blood stream is not stored in the liver but rather, through the action of insulin, quickly passes through to muscle, adipose, and other peripheral tissues where it can immediately be used as energy.
 Fructose, on the other hand, is a less direct source of energy.
 Independent of insulin, the liver converts fructose to glucose, lactate, and/or fatty acids before passing it to the blood stream where it can be oxidized in other tissues for energy

 > Glucose from the bloodstream is the main source of energy for the brain